kasarama/Python_sem4/README.md

    ## List of Challenges you have set up for your self (The things in your project you want to highlight):

+      In terms of challenges, we had some issues with scrapping websites.
+We were running into inconsistent errors while scraping which made it had to account             for.

+      Besides that, there were challenges in regards to rendering the plots to the user when using the endpoint.
+      The interaction between matplotlib and the server.
+Should the plot should be rendered via the browser/server or should the server render the plot and save as       image and return it.
+A lot of trial and error later, and we ended up with a function which returns the model which is then visible to the user in his/her           brower.